Loinirnic/SpinnerDisk_Design/README.md

 - 100uF Through hole decoupling capacitor (C1)
 - 8A Fuse for the arduino THT/SMD (F1)

-The arduino is connected directly to the level converteers with the following PIN specification
+The arduino is connected directly to the level converters with the following pin specification

 | Arduino Pin | Motor Diver pin | Encoder Pin |
 |-------------|-----------------|-------------|
 | 4 & 29 (GND) | 3 | 3 |